Vincamine/PipelineRunner/dev-docs/design/Detail_Design/3_1_API_Design.md

 ---

 ## **4. Conclusion**
 This API design includes endpoints, models, and responsibilities across the **backend, worker, CLI, and common modules**, ensuring **modularity and scalability**.
-Let me know if refinements are needed! 🚀